-CMHA will only accept applications for new admission when the wait list is open (see Opening/Closing of the Wait List below).
+CMHA will only accept pre-applications for new admission when the wait list is open (see Opening/Closing of the Wait List below) with the exception of referrals listed in Chapter 4 part B.

 There are two phases to the application process, the "initial" or "preapplication" phase and the "final determination of eligibility" phase.